-Making sure surfaces are all clean and hygienic should be a part of a weekly house keeping routine.
-Specific surfaces however require particular attention in order to remain in optimum condition and to retain their lustre.
-Porcelain tiles are a case in point, depending on whether you have polished or glazed, unpolished or unglazed porcelain tiles or textured tiles different approaches are recommended.
+Making sure surfaces are all clean and hygienic should be a part of a weekly housekeeping routine.
+Specific surfaces, however, require particular attention in order to remain in optimum condition and to retain their lustre.
+Porcelain tiles are a case in point, depending on whether you have polished or glazed, unpolished or unglazed porcelain tiles or textured tiles, different approaches are recommended.

 The best way to clean porcelain tiles is to start by removing the dust.
 Use a dry dust mop or vacuum cleaner.
 Another option is the micro-fibre mop.
 Make sure to clean into the corners and between the tiles.
-This is a preliminary step for a deeper cleaning.
+This is a preliminary step for deeper cleaning.

 Use a soft nylon brush for localised stains together with warm water, clean in a circular motion.
 Avoid using the brush on any dry areas as it can scratch the tiles.

-The traditional mop and bucket is hard to improve upon but for tech fans there is the electronic spin mop or the steam mop which will make life easier when it comes to cleaning porcelain tile floors.
+The traditional mop and bucket are hard to improve upon but for tech fans there is the electronic spin mop or the steam mop which will make life easier when it comes to cleaning porcelain tile floors.